 SurfVive is a local non-profit whose mission is “to sow love through surfing, food, and all forms of art.”
 SurfVive’s mission centers on promoting healthy living.
 In pursuit of this mission, SurfVive runs a free surfing school, operates learning gardens to teach the importance of responsible food choices, and runs a composting service.
 To support its mission and promote healthy food options, SurfVive purchased a food truck in March 2018 for the purpose of selling smoothies, coffee, and vegetable bowls on South Padre Island.
 When it first attempted to open for business, the city informed SurfVive that it had no permits available.
 A few months later, after SurfVive learned that a permit became available, the city denied its vending permit because no restaurant owner had signed off on the permit application.

-Ramses and Anubis Avalos are brothers who share passions for music and healthy food.
-Both Ramses and Anubis adhere to a vegan diet and, after having difficulty finding affordable and flavorful meatless food options, they decided to open a food truck, Chile de Árbol.
+Adonai and Anubis Avalos are brothers who share passions for music and healthy food.
+Both Adonai and Anubis adhere to a vegan diet and, after having difficulty finding affordable and flavorful meatless food options, they decided to open a food truck, Chile de Árbol.
 Their food truck offers a variety of vegan options, including tacos, burgers, and Indian-inspired bowls.
-Ramses and Anubis currently operate their food truck at a food truck park in Brownsville, and seek to expand their business by bringing their tasty food options to South Padre Island.
+Adonai and Anubis currently operate their food truck at a food truck park in Brownsville, and seek to expand their business by bringing their tasty food options to South Padre Island.
 Unfortunately, the City of South Padre Island’s anti-competitive vending laws make it very difficult for the Avalos brothers to realize their goals.